Program Manager, Marketing Salary

 Popular Skills for Program Manager, Marketing

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Data Analysis, Email Marketing, Marketing Management, and Product Marketing are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Data Analysis, Email Marketing, Marketing Management, and Program Management are correlated to pay that is above average, with boosts between 7 percent and 11 percent.
 Those listing Web Analytics as a skill should be prepared for drastically lower pay.
 Salesforce and Client Interaction also typically command lower compensation.
-The majority of those who know Marketing Communications also know Project Management.
+For most people, competency in Marketing Communications indicates knowledge of Project Management.

 Pay by Experience Level for Program Manager, Marketing